Leslie Mann (athlete)

-Leslie Mann (November 18, 1892 – January 14, 1962) was an American college football player, professional baseball player; and football and basketball coach.
-He played outfield in the Major Leagues from 1913 to 1928.
-He played for the Boston Braves, St. Louis Cardinals, Cincinnati Reds, New York Giants, and Chicago Cubs.
-He was the head basketball coach at Rice Institute (1919–1920) Indiana University (1922–1924) and Springfield College (1924–1926).
+Leslie Mann (November 18, 1892 – January 14, 1962) was an American athlete and sports administrator.
+He played college football and professional baseball, and went on to coach football, baseball, and basketball.
+He was the founder and first president of the International Baseball Federation, the predecessor to the modern World Baseball Softball Confederation (WBSC).

+Mann played in Major League Baseball (MLB) as an outfielder from 1913 to 1928 for seven teams, spending eight years of his career with the Boston Braves.
+After his playing career, Mann became a tireless promoter of international amateur baseball, founding the U.S. Amateur Baseball Federation in 1931 and the International Baseball Federation in 1938.
+He helped bring baseball to the 1936 Berlin Olympics and coached the United States national team at the inaugural 1938 Amateur World Series.
+His efforts to further internationalize the game were derailed by World War II.

+Mann was the head basketball coach at Rice Institute (1919–1920), Indiana University (1922–1924), and Springfield College (1924–1926).
 He compiled a career record of 43–30 in five seasons as a head basketball coach.

 Early years

 Born in Lincoln, Nebraska, Mann attended the Y.M.C.A.
 College in Springfield, Massachusetts.
 He played both football and basketball at Springfield and was regarded as "one of the best football players the training school ever had."